-To be considered for this exceptional career opportunity, submit your resume, cover letter, and a list of six work-related references (who will not be contacted without prior notice).
-A first review of resumes will take place on April 5, 2024.
+To be considered for this exceptional career opportunity, submit your resume, cover letter, and a list of six work-related references (who will not be contacted without prior notice) by Friday, October 11, 2024.

-Resume should reflect years and months of employment, beginning/ending dates, as well as size of staff and budgets you have managed.
+Resume should reflect years and months of employment, beginning/ ending dates, as well as size of staff and budgets you have managed.
+For more information and to submit your materials, visit: